Contact Lens Care

-Having your eyes dilated with dilating eye drops is sometimes necessary in eye exams, as it is the only way in which the view to the back of your eye can be increased and your entire retina can be observed.
+Having your eyes dilated with eye drops is sometimes necessary for eye exams, as it is the only way to increase the view of the back of your eye to observe the entire retina.

-Dilating pupils also helps your optometrist to see if you are suffering from a number of eye conditions, including macular degeneration and glaucoma.
+Dilating pupils can help your optometrist to see if you are suffering from several eye conditions, including:

 After the eye exam, it’s common for eyes to stay dilated for between 3-6 hours while the effects of the eye drops wear off.

-That's why it’s highly recommended to wear sunglasses after your eye exam and on your way home.
+That's why you should wear sunglasses after your eye exam and on your way home.

-It’s always advisable to have a friend or companion drive you back from your eye exam, or to take public transport where possible.
+Vision problems from pupil dilation can interfere with driving.
+For these reasons, it’s always advisable to have a friend or companion drive you home from your eye exam, or to take public transport where possible.